chef/chef-vault/KNIFE_EXAMPLES.md

     knife vault delete passwords root

+### show
+knife vault show VAULT ITEM [VALUES]

+These are the commands that are used to decrypt a chef-vault encrypted item and show the requested values.

+* Vault - This is the name of the vault in which to store the encrypted item.
+This is analogous to a chef data bag name
+* Item - The name of the item going in to the vault.
+This is analogous to a chef data bag item id
+* Values - This is a comma list of values to decrypt from the vault item.
+This is analogous to a list of hash keys.

+Show the entire root item in the passwords vault and print in JSON format.

+    knife vault show passwords root -Fjson

+Show the username and password for the item root in the vault passwords.

+    knife vault show passwords root "username, password"

+Show the contents for the item user_pem in the vault certs.

+    knife vault show certs user_pem "contents"

+### edit
+knife vault edit VAULT ITEM

+These are the commands that are used to edit a chef-vault encrypted item.

+* Vault - This is the name of the vault in which to store the encrypted item.
+This is analogous to a chef data bag name
+* Item - The name of the item going in to the vault.
+This is analogous to a chef data bag item id

+Decrypt the entire root item in the passwords vault and open it in json format in your $EDITOR.
+Writing and exiting out the editor will save and encrypt the vault item.

+    knife vault edit passwords root

 ### rotate keys
 Rotate the shared key for the vault passwords and item root.
 The shared key is that which is used for the chef encrypted data bag item.